OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **c:\transforms\web.mytransform.config** to file **subdir\web.config**.
 - Apply the transform **c:\transforms\app.mytransform.config** to file **subdir\app.config**.

-## Using an Absolute Path for Multiple Transforms Against Multiple Relative Files {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Usinganabsolutepathformultipletransformsagainstmultiplerelativefiles}
+## Using an absolute path for multiple transforms against multiple relative files {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Usinganabsolutepathformultipletransformsagainstmultiplerelativefiles}

 Given a package which has the structure: